-The scale and nature of any physical intervention must be proportionate to both the behaviour of the individual to be controlled and the nature of the harm they might cause.
+The scale and nature of any physical intervention must be reasonable and proportionate to both the behaviour of the individual to be controlled and the nature of the harm they might cause.

-After any period of physical intervention staff must be given “time out” to calm themselves and record the incident.
+After any period of positive handling, staff must be given “time out” to calm themselves and record the incident.
 Similarly pupils must be given time to reflect on their actions and re-enter the learning environment free from prejudice.

 Specific guidance for school use

-- he or she has a behaviour programme written by the teacher outlining the possible reasons for PI
+- he or she has a positive handling plan written by the teacher outlining the possible reasons.

 - the behaviour programme is monitored and evaluated regularly

-- all PI is recorded and parents / carers are informed
+- all positive handling is recorded and parents and carers are informed

-Staff must complete the Health and Safety “Physical and Verbal Abuse of Staff Incident Report” if they are hurt during a physical restraint.
+Staff must complete the Health and Safety “Physical and Verbal Abuse of Staff Incident Report” if they are hurt during positive handling.

 Please read in conjunction with school’s Discipline and Behaviour Policy and Health and Safety Policy.